alexwlchan/alexwlchan.net/src/_drafts/randline.md

 > If we generate $n$ random numbers $u_1, \ldots, u_n \sim U[0,1]$ independently, then the indices of the smallest $k$ of them is a uniform sample of the $k$-subsets of $\\{1, \ldots, n\\}$.

 There's no proof in the Wikipedia article, but I wanted to satisfy myself that this is true.
-If you're happy to take it as read, you can skip the maths and go to the next section.
+If you're happy to take it as given, you can skip the maths and go to the next section.

-Here's my brief attempt at a justification:
+Here's my attempt at a justification:

 What we really care about is the relative ranking of the $u_1, \ldots, u_n$, not their actual values -- we care whether, for example, $u_1 < u_2$, but not the exact difference between them.

 Because the variables are independent and they have the same distribution, every possible ranking is equally likely.
-(This is because of symmetry -- every variable is the same, so none of them can be "special" or favoured above the others.)
+Every variable is the same, so none of them can be "special" or favoured above the others.
 This means that each permutation of the indices $\\{1, \ldots, n\\}$ is equally likely.
 There are $n!$ such permutations, so each occurs with probability $1/n!$.

+For a given $k$-subset, we're interested in permuations where this subset is the first $k$ items.
-Because every permutation is equally likely, the probability that a particular $k$-subset will be selected is a simple fraction:
+This means the probability that a particular $k$-subset will be selected is a simple fraction:

 $$
 \begin{equation*}
 \text{probability of selecting this }k\text{-subset}
 =
-\frac{\text{# of permutations where this }k\text{-subset is smallest}}
+\frac{\text{# of permutations where this subset is the first }k\text{ items}}
 {\text{# of permutations}}
 \end{equation*}
 $$

-How many permutations are there where this $k$-subset is smallest?
+How many permutations are there where this $k$-subset is the first $k$ items?
 There are $k!$ ways to arrange this $k$-subset as the first $k$ digits, and $(n-k)!$ ways to arrange the remaining digits.
 This means there are $k!\left(n-k\right)!$ permutations that match, and so: